 ``It’s been a long season,″ Williams said. ``I’m pretty satisfied with this way of ending it.″

 Johnson’s absence also made life easy for Atlanta silver medalist Roger Black of Britain, who won the 400 meters in 45.33.
 American Derek Mills was second in 45.63 and Davis Kamoga of Uganda was third in 45.98.

 ``I expected them to be closer at the 300 mark,″ Black said. ``Once I was in the lead, I knew that was it.″

-In the women’s events, Marie-Jose Perec cruised to an easy victory in the 200 meters.
-The lanky Frenchwoman was timed in 22.59.
-Nigeria’s Chioma Ajunwa was second in 23.05 and American Inger Miller third in 23.14.
+In the women’s events, Marie-Jose Perec of France cruised in the 200 meters, winning in 22.59.
+Nigeria’s Chioma Ajunwa was second in 23.05 and American Inger Miller was third in 23.14.